antorguez95/Personalized-AI-Based-Do-It-Yourself-Glucose-Prediction-tool/README.md

 ## What's in this repository?

-Our work enclosed in the WARIFA project
+Our work enclosed in the WARIFA project :O

 ## Requirements